NicoMigenda/NGPCA-Clustering/README.md

 The latest release contains all files needed to directly run the algorithm:

-1. Open `Example.m` or `Example.mlx` in Matlab
+1. Open either `Example_dynamic.m` or `Example_stationary.m` in Matlab
-2. Compiling the script will automatically perform NGPCA Clustering on the S1 data set with standard settings
+2. Compiling the scripts will automatically perform NGPCA-Clustering on the s1 or ring-line-square + vortex data set or with standard settings

 Optional: